 “If you have a product catalog of millions of SKUs, what are your return buyers seeing?
 Can they easily pick up where they left off?
 Are the navigation filters ‘savable’?”

-Further, oftentimes when a user queries your site, that query gets sent out to multiple indexes.
+Further, often when a user queries your site, that query gets sent out to multiple indexes.
 Each silo might have its own rules on what is most relevant – instead of working in concert to provide what the user wants.

-Unified Index and Machine Learning
+Solution: Unified Index and Machine Learning

-A unified index is literally one master index of all your assets, all your knowledge and all your products.
+What I’ve outlined above is how you can try and fix what your product catalog search – with the search engine you have.
+But as noted, if your unified index is literally one master index of all your assets, all your knowledge and all your products.
 This allows for homogenous ranking of B2B ecommerce search results, regardless of their sources.
 But, while important, that’s only half the equation.
 The other half is marrying that unified index with machine learning.